 When you want your dog to “come” for example, you will likely have to repeat that cue several times to give him a chance to follow the sound of your voice.

-The stress and anxiety your dog will be feeling can cause her to become depressed, so help her by keeping her active and an important member of the family.
+Of course it’s going to be a big adjustment for everyone, including your dog, so help her by keeping her active and an important member of the family.
 If she always loved her toys make sure she still has access to them, but you may want to try a few different types to see which ones she prefers now.
-Toys with bells or squeakers and that dispense treats are all good options to try.
+Toys that make noise and dispense treats are all good options to try.

 She’ll still need her walks and will rely on you to guide her at the beginning.
 If you’ve always used a flexi leash it’s time to switch to a 4′ or 5′ leash and keep her close to you, on one side.
 If possible take her out when it’s relatively quiet so she’s not too overwhelmed by all the sounds outside.

 She may have enjoyed her runs off leash, but you’ll have to keep her on leash now.
 As she becomes more familiar with her surroundings and more confident, you could buy a super long training lead or rope to let her get some distance for a bit of a run while staying safe.

 It’s my hope you enjoyed this article – maybe enjoyed isn’t the right word – let’s say found it helpful.
 Any concerns relating to eye problems in dogs, please see your vet but preferably an eye specialist ASAP.

 Do you share your life with a blind dog?
 Was she born blind, blind when you rescued her or something that developed as a result of illness or injury?
 How have you managed, and what have you found works well in your home?
 Sharing your stories helps others.

 I would like to invite you to join Senior Dog Care Club, a new Facebook group for senior dog parents.
 There you will find lots of helpful tips and advice, a place to ask questions and share experiences.
 I look forward to welcoming you.